Losing Christ Within the Empire

 I have written before about the intersection of faith and politics, so it should be no secret that I am opposed to the kind of faith-based nationalistic display led by Jeffress and his congregation, but the timing of this particular rally hit me especially hard.
 I’m in a Christian history class at Central Baptist Theological Seminary right now, and I’ve been working for the last couple of weeks on a paper summarizing and analyzing the early church’s growth from about 100 – 500 ᴄᴇ.
 It was in this era that Constantine began the formal adoption of Christianity as the state religion of the Roman Empire – a move that catapulted Christianity to the status as the prominent religion in the world and began a long marriage between the faithful practice of Christ’s teachings and the power of political influence.

-The essay below is a shortened version my essay, and I think it is particularly relevant for us to remember today, on the eve of Independence Day, when we Americans have a tendency to conflate worship of our God with the celebration of our national heritage.
+The post below is a shortened version my essay, and I think it is particularly relevant for us today, on the eve of Independence Day, when we Americans have a tendency to conflate worship of our God with the celebration of our national heritage.
 This essay discusses two problems created by the early church: politicism within the church, and the wedding between the Christian faith and the secular empire.

 Politics & Nationalism: